I’ve been networking officially for over five years (now almost 10!) so I’d like to offer Tab’s Tips for choosing a networking group.

 Belonging to three perfect groups is better than six “just OK” groups.
 Once you get more involved, choose a few people to single out to nurture a connection with.

 This is how lasting relationships are formed.
 Not only will you grow to like each other, you’ll know their needs and they’ll know yours, which makes it a lot easier to pass referrals.
-I talk regularly to ladies I met during my early networking days over five years ago!
+I talk regularly to ladies I met during my early networking days over ten years ago!